To date, the fund has invested more than $1.1 million in health initiatives in our region.

 The Hortense and Louis Rubin Community Health Fund envisions healthy people, families, and communities with reduced incidence and prevalence of chronic kidney disease and related risk factors such as obesity, diabetes, and hypertension in the Greater Capital Region via:

-- Healthy Habits and Lifestyles: better nutrition, greater physical activity, more sleep, less stress.
+- Healthy Habits and Lifestyles: such as better nutrition, greater physical activity, tobacco cessation, more sleep, less stress.

 - Strengthening Health Equity for the most vulnerable communities, such as Black and Latino/x communities, urban and rural communities via sustainable and functioning food systems, greater access to quality health care that works for all, and secure access to essential community needs (housing, transportation, food, etc.)